-Whatever Happened to the VC-Backed Startup Class of 2010?
+What Happened to the VC-Backed Startup Class of 2010?

 Although it’s not always easy to tell which is which, because purchase figures are rarely disclosed, the smart grid startup Silver Spring Networks clearly stands out as an exit that appears to have made sense for investors.

-Silver Spring took on just over $373 million in backing, went public in 2013, and rose to hold a significant share of the North American utility smart meter networking market, before it was bought by rival Itron in 2017 for $830 million.
-The combined companies now compete globally with Swiss-based Landis+Gyr, which experienced its own merger and acquisition saga over the past decade before being spun out as a publicly traded company in 2017.
+Silver Spring took on just over $373 million in backing, went public in 2013 and rose to hold a significant share of the North American utility smart meter networking market, before it was bought by rival Itron in 2017 for $830 million.
+The combined companies now compete globally with Switzerland-based Landis+Gyr, which experienced its own merger and acquisition saga over the past decade before being spun out as a publicly traded company in 2017.

 Another venture capital success story is demand response specialist Cpower, which pulled in just under $28 million before selling out to Constellation Energy for $78 million.
-The company has since changed hands a couple more times, most recently landing with LS Power for an undisclosed sum.
+The company has since changed hands several more times, most recently landing with LS Power for an undisclosed sum.

-Enphase managed to provide investors a payout with its 2012 IPO, but has since taken public investors on a rollercoaster ride.
+Enphase managed to provide investors a payout with its 2012 IPO but has since taken public investors on a rollercoaster ride.
 The microinverter maker reached “substantial doubt about our ability to continue as a going concern” territory in 2016 as it struggled against rising competition from rival SolarEdge and other inverter makers.
-But it has since slashed costs, rebuilt its competitive posture, and regained market share.
+But it has since slashed costs, rebuilt its competitive posture and regained market share.

 On the fire-sale side, meanwhile, the biggest loss is likely to have been with an electric vehicle charging company called Better Place.
-The business was financed to the tune of $925 million but after failing to take off its assets were picked up by an Israeli startup called Gnrgy for a bargain-basement $450,000.
+The business was financed to the tune of $925 million, but after failing to take off, its assets were picked up by an Israeli startup called Gnrgy for a bargain-basement $450,000.

-Another company that left investors sore was Fisker Automotive, which attracted no less than $1.5 billion in funding but ultimately sold to Wanxiang America for less than a tenth of that amount.
-Fisker is now seeking a comeback, promising a reverse merger via special purpose acquisition company (SPAC) in hopes of convincing public investors that its future prospects don’t match its past performance.
+Another company that left investors smarting was Fisker Automotive, which attracted no less than $1.5 billion in funding but ultimately sold to Wanxiang America for less than a tenth of that amount.
+Fisker is now seeking a comeback, promising a reverse merger via a special purpose acquisition company (SPAC) in hopes of convincing public investors that its future prospects don’t match its past performance.

 Still soldiering on

-Aside from these obvious failures, there are companies that are still soldiering on a privately held businesses—with varying degrees of success.
+Aside from these obvious failures, there are companies that are still soldiering on as privately held businesses — with varying degrees of success.
 Some have managed to become category leaders.

-They include charging station pioneer ChargePoint, which holds a strong position in the North American EV charging market, and announced its own plans in September to go public through a SPAC-enabled reverse merger.
+They include charging station pioneer ChargePoint, which holds a strong position in the North American EV charging market and announced its own plans in September to go public through a SPAC-enabled reverse merger.

-Trilliant, a smart meter and grid networking provider, has continued to quietly land contracts around the world, most recently a deal to deliver smart grid infrastructure to Côte d’Ivoire in West Africa.
+Trilliant, a smart meter and grid networking provider, has continued to quietly land contracts around the world, most recently a deal to deliver smart grid infrastructure to Ivory Coast in West Africa.

 Another familiar name in this group is the nuclear plant developer NuScale, which 10 years on is still looking at another decade before its first small modular reactor gets built.